entourloupeschool/cartpole/README.md

       action = action_distribution.sample()
       return action.item()
    ```
-   The step method logs the rewards for the chosen actions:
+   Whenever the agent interacts with the environment, it logs the reward it received for the action it took.
    ``` python
    def step(self, experiences):
       obs, reward, termination, truncation, info = experiences self.rewards.append(reward)
    ```
 3. Compute the rewards-to-go as an estimate for Q^π(𝑠,𝑎).
-   This is done in the learn method, where the discounted cumulative rewards are computed:
+   In the learn method, it calculates the discounted cumulative rewards (rewards-to-go).
+These are essential for estimating the returns of an action given a state.
+It starts from the last reward and moves backward, computing the accumulated discounted reward for each time step.
+The returns are also normalized to have a mean of zero and a standard deviation of one.
+This normalization often helps stabilize the learning.
    ``` python
    R = 0 # Discounted return
    discounted_returns = [] # List of discounted returns